Clemapfel/jluna/docs/manual.md

 end
 ```

 We see that `jluna` assembled a mutable struct type, whose field names and types are as specified.
 Even the order in which we called `add_field` for specific names is preserved.
 This becomes important for the default constructor (a constructor that takes no arguments).
-The default values for the types field are taken from an unmodified, default initialized instance of `T` (`RGBA()` in our case).
-This is why the type needs to be default constructible.
+The default values for each of the types fields are those of an unmodified, default initialized instance of `T` (`RGBA()` in our case).
+This is why the type needs to be default constructable.

-Having evaluated the above expression, we fully implemented the usertype interface for `RGBA`!
+Having evaluated the above expression, we have fully implemented the usertype interface for `RGBA`.
 From this point onwards, the following works:

 ```cpp
 auto instance = RGBA();